Aggosh/WordSoundDownloaderCambridgeDictionary/README.md

-This programm can download sound from https://dictionary.cambridge.org/
+This program can download sound from https://dictionary.cambridge.org/

 ### Setup